sergiocastrovale/myLibrary/README.md

 This project started out as a playground to improve my knowledge on some technologies.
 As it grew, I found out that keeping track of my eBook collection and wishlist is something I actually needed, so I'm continuously updating things and adding new features as I see fit.

+## What's next

+This is by no means a finished app and there might be bugs and unpolished features here and there.
+Feel free to submit PRs if you'd like :-)

 ## Tech stack

 * Node.js + Express